vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 - Run the python file.
 The paused video should appear on the TV screen.<br>
 $ python3 scary-tv-code-rev1.py

-- If you point the camera at a person - that should trigger the video to start playing.
+- Point the camera at a person - that should trigger the video to start playing.
 - If the person raises his or her hand, and holds it up for a few seconds, that will stop the code and close the video player.
 - Also, you can press Press Ctrl C to stop the code.